-The telecommunications industry in the markets in which we operate to characterized by the existence of a large number of patents and trademarks.
-Objections to the registration of new rademarks from third parties and claims based on allegations of patent and/or trademark infringement or other violations of intellectual property rights are common.
+The telecommunications industry in the markets in which we operate is characterized by the existence of a large number of patents and trademarks.
+Objections to the registration of new trademarks from third parties and claims based on allegations of patent and/or trademark infringement or other violations of intellectual property rights are common.
 Further, as the number of entrants into the Romanian market increases and the overlap of product function expands, the possibility of such allegations increases.
 Defending intellectual property claims, such as the foregoing, requires us to engage in lengthy and costly litigation and divert the attention of our senior management and technical personnel from our businesses.
-Successful challenges to our rights to intellectual property or claims of infringement of a third party's intellectual property, or enter into royalty or licensing agreements, which may not be available on commercially reasonable terms or at all.
+Successful challenges to our rights to intellectual property or claims of infringement of a third party's intellectual property could require us to incur monetary liability, temporarily or permanently discontinue the use of the respective intellectual property, or enter into royalty or licensing agreements, which may not be available on commercially reasonable terms or at all.
 If we were required to take any such action, it could have a material adverse effect on our business, prospects, results of operations or financial condition.